Chipman-Lamont school bus-train collision: Accident

 On November 29, 1960, a bus carrying 42 students from the town of Chipman, Alberta, was struck at a railway crossing on their way to a neighboring high school in the town of Lamont, Alberta.
 The railway crossing did not have signals to indicate if crossing was safe.
 At the time of the incident, the bus was being driven by 31-year old Frank Budney.
 Budney had been driving the bus for about a month after the regular driver quit, complaining of issues with the brakes.
 He had a total of 4 months experience as a bus driver.
 The engineer of the freight train was W. D. MacIvor, and the conductor was C. W. Mayhew.
 The train had traveled from Saskatoon and was bound for Edmonton.

 A teacher in a car directly behind the bus recalled the bus stopping at the crossing, then continuing through just prior to the train hitting.
 It is speculated that the driver was blinded by the sun.
-It was also reported that the train was blowing its horn prior to the strike, but it was difficult to hear in the bus.
+It was also reported that the train was blowing its horn prior to the strike, but was difficult to hear in the bus.

 The impact caused the bus to hit a metal pole, sheering it in half; the train dragged the front half a kilometer down the tracks before the train was able to stop.
 Bodies were scattered throughout the wreckage with some bodies so badly injured that they could not be recognized.
 Of the 42 students on the bus, 17 (15 girls and 2 boys) were killed, with many others hospitalized with severe injuries.
 The ages of the victims ranged from 14 to 18.
 Budney, the driver, survived the crash while sustaining critical injuries.
 Following the crash he was in a coma for five days, and after regaining consciousness he suffered from memory loss.
 10 bodies were found still on the bus, while 6 were found at the point of impact.
 Deaths were concentrated around students who were sitting at the front of the bus.
 Only one student escaped the crash completely uninjured.